Title | Description |

 |

-Collecting and grading assignments in Blackboard
+Collecting and grading assignments in Brightspace

 |

-One of the most widely-used tools in Blackboard is the “Assignment,” which allows instructors to electronically collect and review student work.
+One of the most widely-used tools in Brightspace is the “Assignment,” which allows instructors to electronically collect and review student work.
 Participants of this workshop will learn how to create an assignment link allowing students to submit papers or links, and choose the appropriate settings in terms of deadlines and number of attempts allowed.
-Participants will also learn how to use Blackboard’s built-in functions to annotate, grade, and provide feedback to student submissions.
+Participants will also learn how to use Brightspace's built-in functions to annotate, grade, and provide feedback to student submissions.

 |